Recursively Enumerably Representable Classes and Computable Versions of the Fundamental Theorem of Statistical Learning: Introduction

+A hypothesis class $\H$ is PAC learnable if there exists a function $\A$, called \emph{learner}, that, with arbitrarily high probability, outputs a hypothesis with arbitrarily low generalization error, given a sufficient number of training examples.
+Several variations of this definition have been considered before (see Table~\ref{table pac}) and the literature is not entirely consistent when referring to PAC learning.
+For example, some authors require the existence of a \emph{proper} learner, which maps into $\H$, while others allow arbitrary (or \emph{improper}) learners.
+Such inconsistencies are neglectable in the traditional framework, due to a powerful result, known as the \textit{Fundamental Theorem of Statistical Learning} by~\cite{blumer}.
+It states that (under mild measurability assumptions) PAC learnability in all its variants is equivalent to finiteness of a purely combinatorial measure of $\H$, the \textit{Vapnik--Chervonenkis dimension} (VC-dimension).

-This paper is concerned with the Fundamental Theorem of Statistical Learning in the context of \emph{computable} PAC learning, where learners are required to be computable functions.
-As observed in \cite[p.\ 2]{agar}, the equivalences from the Fundamental Theorem, including the simple characterization via finite VC-dimension, no longer hold in this setting.
-Previous works already recovered parts of it in various settings.
-Sterkenburg~\cite[Theorem 8]{sterk} established a characterization for proper, strong CPAC learnability that mirrors the classical theorem through the existence of computable empirical risk minimizers.
-Delle Rose et al.~\cite[Theorem 3]{rose} introduced a computable analog of the VC-dimension, the \textit{effective} VC-dimension, and showed that finiteness of this measure characterizes CPAC learnability in the improper, agnostic setting.
-They further constructed a class with VC-dimension $1$, but infinite effective VC-dimension \cite[Theorem 5]{rose}.
-In Theorem \ref{thm evc}, we generalize their construction to arbitrary values between $1$ and $\infty$.
+The central motivation for this paper is to achieve a better understanding of how the Fundamental Theorem of Statistical Learning behaves in the CPAC learning framework.
+A key insight of \cite{agar} was that the Fundamental Theorem of Statistical Learning generally fails once learners are required to be computable functions.
+In particular, the characterizations of the various notions of PAC learnability via finiteness of the VC-dimension are lost, which leads to a diverse landscape of intermediate notions.
+Previous works already recovered parts of the Fundamental Theorem by characterizing some intermediate notions of CPAC learnability in analogy to the classical theorem.
+Most importantly, \cite{rose} introduced a computable analog of the VC-dimension, the \textit{effective} VC-dimension, whose finiteness characterizes CPAC learnability in the (improper) agnostic setting, where arbitrary sample distributions are considered.